bm-synth/DeepSpeed/docs/_posts/2021-12-09-deepspeed-moe-nlg.md

 validation loss of the 1.3B dense model with 4x larger base.
 This is also true for 1.3B+MoE-128 in comparison with 6.7B dense model with 5x larger base.
-Furthermore, the model quality is on par not only for the validation loss but also for a wide variety of 6 ZeRO-shot evaluation tasks as shown in Table 1, demonstrating that these models in fact have very similar model quality.
+Furthermore, the model quality is on par not only for the validation loss but also for a wide variety of 6 zero-shot evaluation tasks as shown in Table 1, demonstrating that these models in fact have very similar model quality.

 ![MoE NLG](/assets/images/moe-nlg.png){: .align-center}